-

 In September of 2012, Dave received an official citation from the State of Connecticut for his contributions as a songwriter and recording artist in support of and recognition of the history of the greater Danbury area.
 The citation was presented by Connecticut State Senator Michael McLachlan and signed by the Secretary of State.

 Dave's music has received airplay on many radio stations including WFUV-FM, WHUD-FM, WSHU-FM, WPKN-FM, WMNR-FM, Y105-FM and I-95-FM as well as on many podcasts in the United States and around the world.
-Dave has also appeared on the television programs "Richter Association for the Arts Presents...", "Danbury LIVE", "The Guitar Show", "Ideas At Work", "Time Out" and more.
+Dave has also appeared on the television programs "Richter Association for the Arts Presents...", "Danbury LIVE", "The Guitar Show", "Ideas At Work", “Time Out”, “Community Forum”.
+The Bobby O Show". and many more.

 He has performed in clubs, concerts and festivals so many times he’s quit counting.